MAKWilkinson/HowToUseGit/README.md

 If you have created a new local repository and want to upload it to GitHub.

-use 'cd git/HowToUseGit' from the terminal window to move out of the git directory and into the folder you have created.
+use 'cd git/HowToUseGit' from the terminal window to move into the directory you have created.

 Use 'git init' in terminal to initialise the folder when locally created.